johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 DNS responses.
 This "hint-based" approach aims to enable recursive resolvers to discover and upgrade transport connections more efficiently, thereby improving privacy, security, and performance for subsequent interactions.

-The mechanism is designed to be safe, backward-compatible, and effective even when DNSSEC validation of the hint is not possible or desired.
+The mechanism is designed to not require any protocol change.
+It is safe, backward-compatible, and effective even when DNSSEC validation of the hint is not possible or desired.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/johanix/draft-johani-dnsop-transport-signaling](https://github.com/johanix/draft-johani-dnsop-transport-signaling).